-Traditional Program Core: Level 2
+Traditional Program Core; Level 2

 4 Total Credits (4 Lecture)

-Prerequisites: All Level 1 Courses
+Prerequisites: All Level 1 Courses, Nursing 245, and Nursing 254

 The purpose of this course is to examine pharmacological concepts relevant to the scope of practice for an entry-level generalist professional nurse.
-General principles of pharmacotherapeutics, including pharmacokinetics and pharmacodynamics are the conceptual framework of this course, built on the biological and physiological sciences.
-Emphasis is on knowing the different prototypes or classifications of pharmacologic agents used to prevent and treat common diseases and injuries across the life-span and health care settings.
-Current and investigational drugs, alternative medicine, genetics, genomics and economic implications are explored.
-Concepts related to clinical reasoning and judgement, patient safety and quality use of technology, effective and therapeutic communication techniques, patient and family caregiver education, diversity, ethical and legal issues, professional nursing responsibilities and accountability are threaded throughout the course.
-Student's enactment of professional nursing values related to pharmacology is a fundamental component of the outcome of this course.
+The nursing process and general principles of pharmacotherapeutics are the conceptual framework of this course built on the biological, physiological, pathological and social sciences.
+Emphasis is on knowing the different prototypes or classifications of pharmacologic agents used to prevent and treat common diseases and injuries across the life-span and healthcare settings.
+Current and investigational drugs, alternative medicine genetics, genomics, and economic implications are explored.
+Concepts related to clinical reasoning and judgment, patient safety and quality, research and evidence-based practice, use of technology, effective and therapeutic communication techniques, patient and family caregiver education, collaborative practice, health promotion and risk reduction, diversity, ethical and legal issues, professional nursing responsibility and accountability are threaded throughout the course.
+Student's enactment of professional nursing values ("good habit formation") is a fundamental component of the outcome of this course.